apache/dolphinscheduler-website/docs/en-us/developer_guide/backend-development.md

 http://maven.apache.org/install.html

 ## Project compilation
-After importing the EasyScheduler source code into the development tools such as Idea, first convert to the Maven project (right click and select "Add Framework Support")
+After importing the DolphinScheduler source code into the development tools such as Idea, first convert to the Maven project (right click and select "Add Framework Support")

 * Execute the compile command: